kennytilton/flutter-mx/README.md

 ## Getting Started on Mac OS X

-We begin with the [ClojureDart "Getting started"](https://github.com/Tensegritics/ClojureDartPreview/blob/main/doc/flutter-quick-start.md).
+We begin with the [ClojureDart "Flutter Quick Start"](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-quick-start.md).

 In our case, we spent a day upgrading XCode and sorting out the Dart and Flutter set-up, and then getting the CLJD "Hello world" running.
 The resulting project is how this project was created.